-If you are not a citizen of the United States of America and are applying for a marriage license while visiting our country, you must present to the Marriage license clerk valid proof that you are of current legal status; such as, a valid Passport with a valid Visa, and or Green card.
-If you have been married before, you must present a certified document proving that the marriage was dissolved by divorce or death.
+Photo Identification, such as a valid driver’s license or valid passport is required, in addition you must present your social security numbers if you have one, the card is not required.
+If you have been married before, you must present a certified document proving that the marriage was dissolved by divorce or an original death certificate.
 If these documents are not in English, it is necessary that the document be translated into English.
 A notarized affidavit of the translator is required as verification in support of the document.
-It is the responsibility of the couple to bring to our attention any other particular circumstances regarding their application, in order for our office to assist you in the process of acquiring a marriage license from Delaware County.
+It is the responsibility of the couple to bring to our attention any other particular circumstances regarding their application in order for our office to assist you in the process of acquiring a marriage license from Delaware County.

 Office hours are 8:30 A.M. to 4:00 P.M., Monday thru Friday.
 There are no weekend hours.